 5. Joint Concepts Governance Structure.
 On behalf of the Chairman, the DJ-7 oversees the joint concept life cycle through two principal bodies: the Joint Concept General Officer Steering Committee (JC GOSC) and the Joint Concept Working Group (JCWG).
 As Figure A-3 shows, the roles of the JCD governance structure include: 1) proposing joint concepts to develop; 2) overseeing the process for developing, evaluating, and coordinating joint concepts; and, 3) guiding the transition of approved concepts to materiel and non-materiel application processes.
-The Director, Joint Staff (DJS) is the approval authority for recommendations to develop, revise, or archive a joint concept in a Director, Joint Staff Memorandum (DJSM) in order to facilitate broad collaboration and engagement across the joint force.
+The Director, Joint Staff (DJS) is the approval authority for recommendations to develop, revise, or archive a joint concept.
+The DJS will promulgate decisions to develop, revise, or archive a joint concept in a Director, Joint Staff Memorandum (DJSM) in order to facilitate broad collaboration and engagement across the joint force.
 The DJ-7 is the approval authority for joint concept transition plans.